adrianokerber/backend-omnistack/backend/README.md

 ## Roadmap

+The _2020_  API roadmap

+- [x] User registration endpoint
-- [x] Endpoint for listing profiles to match
+- [x] Endpoint to list all profiles to match
 - [x] Like action
 - [x] Dislike action
 - [ ] Endpoint to list all users
-- [ ] Authentication via token, else than user (userId)
+- [ ] Authentication via token, instead of our current user (userId) header